danielmccluskey/repomods-wiki/docs/develop.md

 - **Git**: Highly recommended for version control.
 - **BepInEx**: The mod loader.
 This either should be installed with the game directly, or there should be a dedicated development profile in a mod manager.

+While R.E.P.O is technically playable on different Operating Systems, this Documentation assumes that development is done on a Windows Machine.
+Since a lot of virtualization is involved when running the Game on Linux, debugging a plugin that is in development becomes immensely more complicated.

 # Creating a Plugin Project